-- 1) It is projected that the rate of inflation, which drives tax revenue growth, will be 2.0%. - 2) Replacement taxes will decline by 5% per year over the next five years. - 3) It is projected that the district will receive 100% of its General State-Aid payments in FY20 FY25. - 4) Restricted State revenues will remain consistent with FY19 amounts. - 5) Federal and State grant revenues will remain consistent with current amounts.
+- It is projected that the rate of inflation, which drives tax revenue growth, will be 2.0%. - Replacement taxes will decline by 5% per year over the next five years. - It is projected that the district will receive 70% of its General State-Aid payments in FY21 and it will remain consistent through FY26. - 4) Restricted State revenues will drop due to the backlog of bills to be paid by the State of Illinois. - Federal grant revenues will remain consistent with current amounts.